mathwhiz1212/A-Coalition-At-War/README.md

 # A Coalition at War

 You hear a lot about the conflict between the Coalition and the Quarg in Endless Sky, but you never see it.
 This plugin introduces a storyline that lets you see or join that conflict.
-You can gain access to Quarg Heliarch tech depending on the side you choose.
+You can gain access to Quarg or Heliarch tech depending on the side you choose.

 You can start the few implemented missions by landing on "Tebuteb's Table" in the Tebuteb system and accept the anamoly mission.